Continual Learning of Natural Language Processing Tasks: A Survey: Details of Systems for Knowledge Transfer

-\textbf{DILw. }~CLASSIC~\cite{ke2021achieving} uses this idea.
-Again, CLASSIC prevents forgetting via a parameter-isolation method (Sec.~\ref{sec:parameter_isolate}).
+\textbf{DIL (w/o ID). }~CLASSIC~\cite{ke2021achieving} uses this idea.
+Again, CLASSIC prevents forgetting via a parameter-isolation method (Sec.~\ref{sec.parameter_isolate}).
 It encourages KT via contrastive learning.
 To this end, CLASSIC generates an augmented view from all previous tasks via self-attention and uses contrastive loss to help learn the shared knowledge.